prachibari/spam_msg_classification/README.md

 # spam_msg_classification
 Used Naive Bayes to classify messages into spam or ham.

-Classified Messages into Spam or Ham using Naive Bayes and NLP.
+Did feature engineering and text processing using NLP.
+Achieved an accuracy of 0.95 and ROC of 0.82.